PapiCLY/14_FS_CRUD/README.md

 Home Page:
 - house navigation to My Exercises and My Calenar pages
 - display logged info from most recent Workout (date of most recent workout)
-- contain link button to New Workout Page
+- contain link button to New Workout Page..

 New Workout Page:
 - Dropdown to select a workout